HKUST-KnowComp/AutoGraph-R1/README.md

 - Install VeRL according to your CUDA version.
 Refer to the [VeRL installation guide](https://verl.readthedocs.io/en/v0.5.x/start/install.html#install-from-custom-environment).
 - For detailed instructions on setting up VeRL for the agent loop, see this [tutorial](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/blob/703711904b3f69a187068916b29264c310f056cc/rlhf/verl/multi-turn/tool_examples/agent_loop.md) (This tutorial is written in chinese).

+Our VeRL part of of code is modified based upon ver  0.5.0.dev0.

 #### Step 3: Install PyTorch and Transformers
 If you find the installed pytorch and transformers is not supporting your CUDA version you can reinstall PyTorch and the Transformers library in your Python environment